htil/webhri/README.md

 ## Replace the baxter.world file

-Replace the baxter.world file with the one provided in the repository because it contains the camera needed to view Baxter's face (file located [ros_ws -> src -> bacter_simulator -> baxter_gazebo -> worlds_]).  *This does not launch the world *
+Replace the baxter.world file with the one provided in the repository because it contains the camera needed to view Baxter's face (file located [ros_ws -> src -> baxter_simulator -> baxter_gazebo -> worlds_]).  *This does not launch the world *

 1. Launching Baxter: